 - See also: scheme, lisp

-- I have 38 facts about Qalb programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about Qalb programming language not answered here?
+Email me and let me know how I can help.